CubelaPetar/tf-mod-pve/README.md

-# PVE deploy VM
+# TF-Mod-PVE

-This modules creates a VM on a proxmox host with the provided variables using cloud-init and a before provided template.
+Terraform/OpenTofu module to create VMs via cloud-init on a Proxmox Virtual Environement host.

 Before using this module the templates one whishes to use have to be created on the pve host.
 This can be achieved using the bash [script](./scripts/create_template.sh).